Training hard requires fuelling hard!

 The food we eat can have a huge effect on our running.
 Not only does proper nutrition help fuel hard workouts, it also supports training by aiding in recovery.
 Many runners wonder what they should eat before a training run or a race.
-Because no two runners are exactly alike, there is no one-size-fits all formula for ideal fueling.
+Because no two runners are exactly alike, there is no one-size-fits all formula for ideal fuelling.
 While the exact foods you choose to eat may vary, the basics are the same for all of us.

 Carbohydrates are our bodies main source of energy.
 Food sources of carbohydrates include bread, pasta, cereal, fruit, and potatoes.
 All the carbs that we eat are broken down by the body into glucose, which is then used as energy for various bodily functions.
 Glucose from the food we eat is also stored in our muscles and liver in the form of glycogen, which is then used as we go throughout the day.
 A longer race or run (lasting longer than 60 minutes) will deplete these glycogen stores in our muscles.
 When muscle energy stores are depleted, they are less resistant to fatigue.